signupsoftware/TEMP-Docs-FO/docs/user-manual/5-analytics-and-workspace/3-analytics-reports.md

 ## Invoice process overview
 <button class="pdf-button" onClick={() => { print(); }}>Save as PDF</button>

+Analytics reports are supported for the ExFlow invoice register and direct posting processes.<br/>
 First page gives a general overview of the companies vendor invoices and the time to process them.
 Filtering can be made by company by using the filter tab to the right.
 For filtering on a specific company in the ribbon to the left, mark the item and set a unique company id filter for that specific chart.
 Some of the charts can be filtered by company id using the general filter “Filters on all pages”.

 ![Graphical user interface, chart, application Description automatically generated](@site/static/img/media/image246.png)